Business Solutions For

 Malta has a large double taxation treaty network which includes a total of 68 treaties including all EU member states and the United States of America.
 The unilateral relief system is essentially the same as the treaty relief which means the treaty relief is extended beyond non-treaty countries as well.
 The flat rate double taxation relief is available as a notional tax credit equivalent 25% on the foreign source income.
 It is calculated by grossing that income by the available credit, then charged the regular company tax rate of 35%, and finally claiming the credit in the form of a regular tax credit.

 Some other beneficial features of the Maltese tax system are no transfer pricing regulations or thin capitalization restrictions, no levy capital duties or wealth taxes and no exit / entry taxes on a shift of fiscal residence and / or corporate domicile.

-Should you require assistance with any taxation services in Malta, please contact us using the form below.
-We also offer full relocation services including The Malta Individual Investor Programme aimed at attracting high net-worth individuals and company formation services.
+Should you require assistance with any taxation services in Malta, please contact us using the form below and get connected with a licensed and reputable service provider.
+Our partners also offer full relocation services including The Malta Individual Investor Programme aimed at attracting high net-worth individuals and company formation services.

 Malta Accounting Obligations

 In Malta there are two accounting standards applicable to companies depending on their size.
 Most companies fall under the accountancy principles which conform to the International Financial Reporting Standards (IFRS).
 However, smaller companies (Based on profit and employee count) fall under the General Accounting Principles for Smaller Entities (GAPSE).